 Our expertise ranges from the medieval to the contemporary, including African, American, Asian, British and European history.
 We are particularly well-known for our strengths in cultural, intellectual and political history.

-We practice well-established and innovative forms of historical research as individual scholars and in research groups.
-Whilst the work of our historians and doctoral researchers crosses many historical borders, it is carried out under three major research themes: Society, Culture and Belief; Emotions, Medicine and Science; and Political Ideas and Practice.
+We practise well-established and innovative forms of historical research as individual scholars and in research groups.
+Whilst the work of our historians and doctoral researchers crosses many historical borders, it is carried out under three major research clusters: Society, Culture and Belief; History of Thought, Emotion and Knowledge; and National and International Society and Governance.
 We have world-leading research centres in the History of Political Thought and the History of the Emotions.
-We are also home to particularly prominent research groups in Medieval and Renaissance History, the Eighteenth Century, Modern Jewish Studies, and the study of Islam and the West.
-In the most recent Research Excellence Framework, the School of History's research environment was judged as fourth best - and coequal with Cambridge - in the UK.
+We are also home to particularly prominent research groups in Medieval and Renaissance History, the Eighteenth Century, Modern Jewish Studies, as well as centres specialising in public policy and public engagement.
+In the most recent Research Excellence Framework (2014), the School of History's research environment was judged as fourth best - and coequal with Cambridge - in the UK.